Best Resources to Learn GameMaker Studio: 5 Tutorials, Top 10 Extensions

 1. Yoyo Games Tutorials – This section contains a huge wealth of information and tutorials available from Yoyo Games and the best from their community.
 There are many tutorials on how to make a specific type of game.

 3. Making an Action-Adventure Game Using GameMaker Studio 2 – This course is all about creating a 2D action-adventure game with GameMaker Studio 2, from the ground up.
-The tutorials cover Data structures, Auto-tiling and tile collisions, Finite state machines, NPC movement and textboxes, Making houses and going inside them, Saving your game and loading it, A day-night cycle using blend modes, and much more!
+The tutorials cover Data structures, Auto-tiling and tile collisions, Finite state machines, NPC movement, and textboxes, Making houses and going inside them, Saving your game and loading it, A day-night cycle using blend modes, and much more!

 Top Extensions

-4. Beat’em Up Engine – Create your own beat’em up games with the most complete Beat’em Up Engine in marketplace.
+4. Beat’em Up Engine – Create your own beat’em up games with the most complete Beat’em Up Engine in the marketplace.

 5. Input Dog – Makes it easy to handle gamepad and keyboard controls.

-6. GMLive.gml – GMLive is an extension that introduces livecoding / interactive programming into GameMaker.
+6. GMLive.gml – GMLive is an extension that introduces live coding / interactive programming into GameMaker.

-7. Socket.IO – It enables real-time, bidirectional and event-based communication.
+7. Socket.IO – It enables real-time, bidirectional, and event-based communication.

 8. Pop-up Text Box – Dynamic Size – These are pop-up text dialog boxes that show up above an object depending on the condition you set.
 Size is auto-adjusted to fit into the space taken by the text, without any loss in image quality.